-Imagine you and your partner want to go on a big trip together, you know you want to do this together, but what else do you plan for?
+To illustrate this, let me give you a scenario.
+Imagine you and your partner want to go on a big trip together.
+You know that you want to do this together, but what else do you plan for?
 Are you going somewhere sunny and beachy?
-Or somewhere where you can go skiing?
+Or do you want to go to the mountains where you can go skiing?
 What does your budget look like for this trip?
 Do you want to go big on where you’re staying or on food and experiences?
 Does one of you organize the activities or do you decide on them together?

 These questions might come naturally to some, and maybe to others they’d rather point to a place on the map, throw caution to the wind, and have an adventure.
 They all have something in common though; they highlight beliefs and expectations we each bring into big decisions about our future and what we would like it to look like.
 What’s even crazier, we might not even be aware of certain expectations until you catch yourself feeling disappointed or frustrated over something that didn’t cross your mind to talk about ahead of time.

-For example, you get to your warm and sunny beach vacation and your partner DID NOT pack the sunscreen.
-You might think, “Why wouldn’t they think to do that, we’re going to the beach!”
-A question to ask yourself in this situation might be, why did you expect them to pack the sunscreen?
+For example, can you imagine how you would feel once you get to your warm and sunny beach vacation but your partner DID NOT pack the sunscreen.
+You might think, “Why wouldn’t they think to do that?
+We’re going to the beach!”
+A question to ask yourself in this situation might be, why did you expect them to pack sunscreen?

 Premarital Counseling: The Road Map to a Successful Marriage

-What is helpful to me when working with premarital couples is having a sort of roadmap ahead of starting our work together, another way I’ve described this to couples is “let’s do a relationship check-up”.
-Maybe you’re a really strong couple, or maybe there are areas you are both struggling, a check-up can be helpful in both scenarios.
+What is helpful to me when working with premarital couples is having a roadmap ahead of starting our work together.
+Another way I’ve described this to couples is “a relationship check-up”.
+Whether you’re a really strong couple, or if there are areas you are both struggling, a check-up can be helpful in both scenarios.

 Topics of Discussion in Premarital Counseling

 So, what does this “check-up” look like?
+In addition to addressing relationship myths and replacing them with truths about marriage, premarital counseling provides a safe place to express unspoken expectations.
 We can assess common areas that couples may have mismatched expectations, such as managing family relationships, finances, sex, deciding whether or not you want to have children, etc. These are great topics to go into to give each partner time to describe their beliefs, expectations, and meanings of these topics in their future together.

 A few examples of questions that might come up are shown below.